nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # 5. Information Fields & Prefixes

-Here is a list of prefixes that ConnectUS uses when taking parameters.
+ConnectUS uses prefixes to distinguish between the different types of information fields you supply.
+The exhaustive list of information fields supported and their respective prefixes are as follows:

 - [5.1 Name: `n/`](#51-name-n)
 - [5.2 Phone: `p/`](#52-phone-p)